 I saw her go back from the porch to the kitchen, and I saw the screen door slam behind her.
 She picked up a mason jar from the sink, tightened the lid, and put it in my bag.

 A few hours later on the train, I sat next to a man returning to New York City.
-He had spent the weekend with his mother boating on Lake Champlain.
+He had spent the weekend with his mother on a boat on Lake Champlain.
 He said it was a beautiful little boat.
 He rolled up his sleeves to show off his tan.
-But the boat was small, so the accommodations were close.
-This is how she heard him talking about his boyfriend to his cousin, and that night, he went up to the V-Berth to sleep and found a note on his pillow.
+But since the boat was small, the accommodations were close.
+This is how he heard his cousin talking about her boyfriend, and that night, he went up to the V-Berth to sleep and found a note on his pillow.
 He took the note out of his duffel bag and showed it to me.

 Jacob, I thought you stopped being gay.
 It’s a disgrace to us.
 You can catch the first train in the morning. - Mom

 “Goddamn, I’m sorry.”
 I didn’t know what to do.
-He was twice my age, and now as we took the train, the darkness fell around us, and New York State folded beneath us, I started to cry as the mountains nearby loomed.
+He was twice my age, and now as we took the train, darkness fell around us, New York State folded beneath us, and I started to cry when I heard the nearby mountains.

 I reached into my pack and pulled out the mason jar.
 My great-grandmother had packed it for me.
 I often found the silence unbearable, so someone had to do something heavy, and I said the name Jacob to someone I knew.
 Some?

 He smiled and said definitely.
-I handed it to him, and all I could think of was how embarrassed I was to be offering this person water as if we were walking in the Sahara, not on a train, not in New York.
+I handed it to him, and all I could think of was how embarrassed I was to offer this person water as if we were not on a train but walking through the Sahara.

-Still, he politely took it and brought the jar to his lips, saying, “Wow, this is great!”
+Nevertheless, he politely took it and brought it to his lips, saying, “Wow, nice!”

-Delighted by his enthusiasm, I tipped the jar to my lips and leaned back when I realized it was vodka.
-16 ounces filled the cap right up.
+Delighted by his enthusiasm, I leaned back in the moment when I realized it was vodka as I tasted it on my lips.
+The 16 ounces filled the cap right up.

 I couldn’t tell if Grammy was trying to pack the mason jar of liquor or if she thought it was water like I did, but Jacob and I arrived at Union Station.
-He flagged a taxi for us, and we went to a little theater in the west, where we climbed the long stairs to meet his boyfriend, and the three of us saw what I can only say was the best show.
+He flagged a taxi for us, and we went to a little theater in the west, where we climbed a long staircase to meet his boyfriend, and the three of us saw what I can only describe as the best show.
 It was born with three tentacles married to a clock, but it was all in French, so I’m not sure.

-Tonight I arrived in Lynchburg, coolly driving my truck all night, and went to pick up my son, who had stayed with my parents, passing Spout Spring and Appomattox.
-That night, the West Side was a broad chorus of cicadas.
+Tonight I arrived in Lynchburg, driving my truck through the night, past Spout Spring and Appomattox to pick up the son I stayed with my parents.
+That night, the West Side had two cicada broods.
 And I wonder where Jacob is and if he’s still in love.
 I wonder about his mother and if she felt lonely after sending her son away, like a foolish boat.